What does Chichén Itzá mean? Unveiling the name and history of this Maya wonder

 The Temple of Kukulcan owes its name to the main god of the Maya, Kukulcan, who is believed to be the Maya representation of Quetzalcoatl, the “feathered snake god” revered by the Aztec and the Toltec.

 Kukulcan is the protagonist of one of the most important events in Maya culture: a light and shadow phenomenon created by pre-Hispanic architects based on the position of the stars.
 On each equinox, a light show representing Kukulcan fertilizing the earth and descending into the underworld can be witnessed for a duration of 45 minutes at the northern end of El Castillo.
-Undoubtedly, this is a grand display of the knowledge of astronomy held by the Maya, and it goes without saying that these are the busiest times of the year to visit Chichén Itzá.
+Undoubtedly, this is a grand display of the knowledge of astronomy held by the Maya, and it goes without saying that visiting during the spring or fall equinoxes is the busiest for visiting Chichén Itzá.

 Planning your trip to Chichén Itzá